 As a prolific writer for LawTech.Asia – what has been your experience of writing about legal technology and innovation in Asia?

 Another takeaway is that there are many facets to legal technology.
 While many might think that legal technology is just about the application of technology in legal work, it is in fact so much broader.
 As a subset of legal innovation, legal technology is about mindsets and about changing ways of working.
-At a global level, it is about seeing macro trends at work, and understanding how the contexts of each jurisdiction affect their perspective on and desire for change.
+At a global level, it is about seeing macro trends at work.
+And understanding how the contexts of each jurisdiction affect their perspective on and desire for change.
 At an operational level, it is also about the programmes and initiatives needed to support lawyers to take up legal technology.
 This is similar to policy work, where one needs to be able to take a helicopter view of multiple issues.
-And it is exciting that this is a nascent and evolving sector, which gives me a ringside seat to the momentous changes happening to the legal sector.
+And it is exciting that this is a nascent and evolving sector.
+It gives me a ringside seat to the momentous changes happening to the legal sector.